chandana-java/code-challenge-springboot/README.md

-This is a spring boot project with REST API to get all the user accounts and the selected account transactions
+This is a spring boot project with REST API to get all the user accounts and the selected account transactions.
+Used inmemory H2 database. data.sql loads the sample data on start up.

 'gradlew build' will build the project.